 And the movie just overall seemed too pretentious.
 I think it’s safe to say that it’s a 3 hour Peter Jackson jerk-off fest.
 I have mad respect for Jackson after Lord of the Rings, but if his next movie is this long, then I’d have to say he’s WAY full of himself.
 That being said, the movie isn’t bad, it just isn’t as good as it was supposed to be.
 I think the box office sales show that very well, considering it was almost beat out by Narnia this weekend, and I think Narnia may make more overall.

 Here’s this week’s helping of Eric S!
-Short Form
+Short Form and Opinions, etc.

 It’s a Retrograding one-shot, with a look back at the Gamecube games we thought would be awesome, back in 2003.
 For the most part, we were wrong.